gsoft-inc/wl-squide/docs/getting-started/create-host.md

 If you are experiencing issues with this guide:

 - Open the [DevTools](https://developer.chrome.com/docs/devtools/) console.
-You'll find a log entry for each registration that occurs and error messages if something went wrong.
+You'll find a log entry for each registration that occurs and error messages if something went wrong:
+    - `[squide] Found 4 local modules to register.`
+    - `[squide] 1/4 Registering local module.`
+    - `[squide] 1/4 Local module registration completed.`
+    - `[squide] Found 1 remote module to register.`
+    - `[squide] 1/1 Loading module "./register" from container "remote1" of remote "http://localhost:8081/remoteEntry.js".`
+    - `[squide] 1/1 Container "remote1" of remote "http://localhost:8081/remoteEntry.js" registration completed.`
 - Refer to a working example on [GitHub](https://github.com/gsoft-inc/wl-squide/tree/main/samples/basic/host).
 - Refer to the [troubleshooting](../troubleshooting.md) page.